 WEAKNESSES, RISKS AND CONCERNS

+Our Bus operations are inherently seasonal and were affected by the pandemic during the first quarter of the fiscal.
+Operations subsequently resumed and picked up from the second quarter.
+This segment would thereby see lower costs and encourage operators to look beyond their existing route limitations to access newer markets.
 The surface transport industry suffers from an acute driver shortage issue and the said problem also affects your Company.
 The management opines that this is the single most important factor that affects all the transporters across the country.
 Your Company is however relatively better placed in this regard.
-VRL offers best in the class salaries and emoluments including incentives to its drivers which help retention of this cadre.
-The Company also has enlisted its drivers on its payrolls and extends all statutory benefits such as PF, work environment as well and also takes care of their skill development by conducting routine training programs as well as awareness camps.
-Your Company also conducts frequent health checks and health camps for the drivers so as to make them more health conscious.
-Shortages however still remain and your Company is striving to further encourage more and more individuals to take up driving by visiting potential villages and towns and trying to remove the stigma being associated with the driving profession.
+VRL offers best in class salaries and emoluments including incentives to its drivers which help retention of this cadre.
+The Company also has enlisted its drivers on its payrolls and extends all statutory benefits such as PF, ESI, etc. to its drivers.
+The Company offers a good work environment as well and also takes care of their skill development by conducting routine training programs as well as awareness camps for its drivers.
+Your Company also conducts frequent health checkup and health camps for the drivers so as to make them more health conscious.
+Shortages however still remain and your Company is striving to further encourage more and more individuals to take up driving profession by visiting potential villages and towns and trying to remove the stigma being associated with the driving profession.
 The management also propagates at several forums the necessity of a joint industry effort to overcome this problem which is only expected to become more challenging in the days to come.

 Lack of owned infrastructure at key centers is another present day weakness in the managements opinion.
-The Company has established owned transshipment hubs at key locations like Hubballi, Mumbai, Mangalore, Mysore, Bhilwara, Gangavati and Davangere.
-Long term leases have also been entered into at key locations such as Chennai, Delhi, Hyderabad, Bengaluru, Pune, Kolkata, etc. Owned infrastructure enables the company to set up good quality maintenance facilities as also better infrastructure for goods movement and material handling.
-The ownership of premises at such key business locations provides the Company with a lot of flexibility in conducting business operations and the same lead to considerable cost savings and also enables the Company to scale up its service levels.
-Setting up such owned infrastructure would however entail significant investments which in turn affect the management would need to balance the two so as to optimize stakeholder value as well as to cater to business growth for future.
-The Company is expected to invest significant resources in developing the Surat facility in the ensuing fiscal and the management expects the said facility to be operational by the end of FY 2019.
+The Company has established owned transshipment hubs at key locations like Hubballi, Mumbai, Surat, Mangalore, Mysore, Vijayapura, Ballary Gangavati, and Davangere.
+Long term leases have also been entered into at key locations such as Chennai, Delhi, Ambala, Hyderabad, Bengaluru, Pune, Kolkata, etc. Owned infrastructure enables the company to set up good quality maintenance facilities as also better infrastructure for goods movement and material handling.
+The ownership of premises at such key business locations provides the Company with a lot of flexibility in conducting business operations and considerable cost savings and also enables the Company to scale up its service levels.
+Setting up such owned infrastructure would however entail significant investments which in turn affect the return ratios and the management would the two so as to optimize stakeholder value as well as to cater to business growth for future.
 Your Company would consider gradually expanding its owned infrastructure at such key locations in the years to come.

 3. SEGMENT-WISE PERFORMANCE